Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 11. Change the Format Property Value to Percentage.

-12. Change Caption Property value of the Child Label of the Text Box to % of Total:.
+12. Change the Caption Property value of the Child Label of the Text Box to % of Total:.

 13. Save the Form and open it in Normal View.